kanno-soe/kanno-soe/Exposition/Theory.md

     callsGrade and responsesGrade are independent coordinates.
 ```

 Thus a stone may be *assigned* bottom on both sides, while a grumpy person who has stubbed a toe may be *assigned* a non-bottom calls grade, a non-bottom responses grade, or both.
-Those are interpretations supplied to the model; the model itself does not infer a grade from stonehood, pain, personality, or behavior. `IsUngraded` means exactly that both grades are bottom.
-“Ungraded” here therefore means no dis-resonance entered on either side.
+Those are interpretations supplied to the model; the model itself does not infer a grade from stonehood, pain, personality, or behavior.

 Grading is sentience-neutral.
 A sentience reading *could* be supplied as additional information, but it's not inherently required in the model.